 This technique can yield a high number of grafts in one session, making it beneficial for individuals with extensive hair loss.
 However, FUT does leave a linear scar at the donor site, which is one reason high-profile clients often prefer FUE for less visible scarring.

-These are techniques which are routinely performed at The Treatment Rooms London, where minimising the areas of shave can allow for a seamless recovery back to normal life with minimal evidence that a hair transplant procedure was performed.
+These are techniques routinely performed at The Treatment Rooms London, where minimising the areas shaved can allow for a seamless recovery back to everyday life with minimal evidence that a hair transplant procedure was performed.

 You can read more about the differences between FUE and FUT methods here, if you are interested.